LeMeteore/tripping-octo-dangerzone/README.md

-Just a binch of Tmux config files.
+Just a bunch of Tmux config files.
+Special thanks to http://blog.hawkhost.com/about/